walker84837/kyori-component-json/src/introduction.md

 ### Why not just make the builder more fluent?

 As it stands, the `Component` enum aims to closely be a Rust representation of a raw JSON text component, with a few functions to simplify creating and handling one at a low level.
+As such, it's not designed to be any more fluent than it is now.

+The `component!()` macro is a more user-friendly way to create components, and it is recommended to use it in most cases.

-[^1]: Within Minecraft they are stored as SNBT, but this library uses JSON for it (to be sent to a Paper server, using the JSON text serializer)
+[^1]: Within Minecraft they are stored as SNBT, but this library uses JSON.
+Since `Component` implements serde's Serialize and Deserialize, you can do more than just send components to a server: you can build them, turn them into a string, or parse them back into Components for any purpose